-Riverside is the fourth most populous county in California with over 2.4 million residents.
-Much of the region’s population growth took place during the Millennium Boom years when construction jobs and new home sales skyrocketed.
+Riverside is the fourth most populous county in California, with over 2.5 million residents.
+Much of the region’s population growth took place during the Millennium Boom years when construction, jobs and new home sales skyrocketed.

 But the 2008 recession left the region with deep losses in home sales volume, construction starts and employment.
-Riverside’s economy has remained in a state of prolonged recovery during the past decade, slowly gaining momentum as lost jobs are regained.
-Employment finally exceeded the number of jobs prior to the Great Recession at the end of 2014, barely catching up with the intervening population gain between 2007 and today before the 2020 recession hit and more jobs were lost.
+Riverside’s economy remained in a state of prolonged recovery for a full decade, slowly gaining momentum as lost jobs were painstakingly regained.

 View the Riverside regional charts below for details on current activity and forecasts for its local housing market.